evmts/tevm-monorepo/docs/monorepo.md

 pnpm nx affected --target=test
 ```

-So all tooling is fast we treat typechecking as a seperate lint step.
+So all tooling is fast we treat typechecking as a separate lint step.
 No other pipeline including the production build runs the typechecker.

 ```bash
 pnpm nx run-many --target=typecheck`